DevSTheDeveloper/CheckBoxOCR/ReadMe.md

 # CheckBoxOCR

 A CLI tool to detect checked and unchecked checkboxes from PDFs and images.
-(c.pdf is a sample pdf file to ensure the model runs)

 ---

 ## How to use
 Run the executable from the `CheckBoxOCR` folder with your file as an argument:

 ```bash